-- No shooting Areas: Please take note of the Highway No Shooting Areas outlined on page 22. - The discharge of firearms and hunting is prohibited on or across the travelled portion and road allowance of all numbered highways and any 2 lane or greater public road that is maintained by the Ministry of Transportation and Highways (see pages 22).
+- No shooting Areas: Please take note of the Highway No Shooting Areas outlined on pages 20 & 21. - The discharge of firearms and hunting is prohibited on or across the travelled portion and road allowance of all numbered highways and any 2 lane or greater public road that is maintained by the Ministry of Transportation (see page 20).